 Have you ever visited Athens?
-A stroll through Athens gives you the opportunity to admire not only ancient Greek constructions and monuments, such as the Acropolis, the Dionysius Amphitheatre, but also public buildings constructed in the 19th century, such as the Parliament, the National Theater, the Zappeion …
+A stroll through Athens gives you the opportunity to admire not only ancient Greek constructions and monuments, such as the Acropolis, the Dionysius Amphitheatre but also public buildings constructed in the 19th century, such as the Parliament, the National Theater, the Zappeion …

-The Zappeion Mansion
+The Zappeion Megaron Mansion In Athens

 The Zappeion Palace or Zappeion is a beautiful and historic building in Athens.
 It is located near Syntagma square, next to the National Garden.
 Today it functions as an exhibition and conference center.